 We believe that making proper efforts on global environmental and social issues from the perspectives of risk management and the pursuit of business opportunities will lead to increase in corporate value and sustainable growth.
 We also see such efforts as a prerequisite for a company to be accepted as a member of the society.
 Examples of issues that we consider are particularly important and efforts on them that investee companies need to make are as follows:

-2. (2)Key issues (materiality): Identification of key issues by the management, responses to and disclosure of risks that are identified as key issues (e.g., data security, product liability, etc., as well as those listed in (3) through (7)), disclosure of business opportunities that are identified as key issues;
+- (2)Key issues (materiality): Identification of key issues by the management, responses to and disclosure of risks that are identified as key issues (e.g., product liability, etc., as well as those listed in (3) through (8)), disclosure of business opportunities that are identified as key issues;

-3. (3)Climate change: Verification of business portfolio and promotion of technological innovation to respond to the climate change issue, information disclosure based on the final report published by the Task Force on Climate-related Financial Disclosures (TCFD), which is consistent with the Paris Agreement, setting of a net zero target for medium- to long-term greenhouse gas (GHG) emissions and approval of or commitment to science based targets (SBTs), measurement of GHG emissions and absorption including Scope 3 under the international standards for the accounting and reporting of GHG emissions, and introduction of internal carbon pricing;
+- (3)Climate change: Verification of business portfolio and promotion of technological innovation to respond to the climate change issue, information disclosure on governance, strategy, risk management, metrics & targets concerning the climate change issue, setting of a net zero target for medium- to long-term greenhouse gas (GHG) emissions and approval of or commitment to science based targets (SBTs), measurement of GHG emissions and absorption including Scope 3 under the international standards for the accounting and reporting of GHG emissions, and introduction of internal carbon pricing;

-7. (7)Well-being society: Formulation and disclosure of a management plan (including research and development and market strategies) that incorporates the resolution of social issues, such as health and safety, education and intelligence, and regional revitalization, and measurement and disclosure of progress toward the resolution of social issues, and
+- (7)Well-being society: Formulation and disclosure of strategies (including innovation driven by digital technologies) that incorporate contribution to the resolution of social issues, such as access to medicine, health and nutrition, antimicrobial resistance, animal welfare, and regional revitalization, as business opportunities, and measurement and disclosure of impact toward the resolution of social issues;

 ii) Value Creation through Capital Efficiency